mit-pdos/sigmaos/aws/README.txt

 ./lsvpc.py lists info about VPC:
 $ ./lsvpc.py vpc-061a1808693a1626a

-To install the ulambda software on the instance so that you can run it:
+To download the sigmaos software on an instance the first time it is being set up:
-$ ./install-sw.sh key-vpc-061a1808693a1626a.pem ec2-52-90-134-108.compute-1.amazonaws.com
+$ ./download-sw.sh key-vpc-061a1808693a1626a.pem ec2-52-90-134-108.compute-1.amazonaws.com

-This clones the repo, and installs go.
-You should be able to run ./make.sh in the ulambda repo, and go test should succeed.
+To build the sigmaos software and upload the build for all instances to pull:
+$ ./build-sigma.sh vpc-061a1808693a1626a

+To install the latest version of the sigmaos kernel on all instances:
+$ ./install-sigma.sh -vpc vpc-061a1808693a1626a

-./lsrmvpc.py removes either an instance or the whole VPC
+./rmvpc.py removes either an instance or the whole VPC
 $ ./rmvpc.py  --vm i-04f877d38a65f1d05 vpc-061a1808693a1626a

-# Running ulambda
+# Running sigmaos

-To boot ulambda on the VPC:
+To boot sigmaos on the VPC:

 $ ./start.sh vpc-061a1808693a1626a

-will update the ulambda software on each EC2 instances and restart ulambda daemons.
+will update the sigmaos software on each EC2 instances and restart sigmaos daemons.

 To login to the VPC: